appreciated/survey-ui-prototype-wrapper/README.md

 ## Security Measures

-The application restricts hostname modifications to prevent security vulnerabilities, such as cross-site scripting (XSS) or unauthorized data access.
-Always validate and sanitize paths derived from user inputs.
+The application includes safeguards against hostname manipulation to prevent issues like cross-site scripting (XSS) and unauthorized data access.

-Support and Contributions
+## Support and Contributions

-For support, feature requests, or bug reporting, please use the Issues section of this GitHub repository.
-Contributions are welcomed; please open a pull request for improvements or new features.
+For support, to request features, or to report bugs, please utilize the Issues section of this GitHub repository.
+Contributions are welcome; to suggest improvements or introduce new features, please submit a pull request.